 Virtually everyone who has a parenting blog does a Mothers Day gift guide.
 So I will apologies for lumping myself in with the herd by giving you yet another one.
-I am going to make this slightly more relevant to myself, and do one based on a mother’s first Mother’s Day, not that that’s anything new, but welcome to the world of blogging!
-So here’s what I think would make half decent ideas of what to get a new mother.
+I am going to make this slightly more relevant to myself, and do one based on a mother’s first Mother’s Day.
+So here’s what I think would make half decent gifts for what to get a new mother.

 A First Mother’s Day Art Scrap Book